bitpoke/stack/docs/about-stack.md

 - [WordPress Operator](https://github.com/presslabs/wordpress-operator) - manages WordPress related operations.
 From installation and autoscaling, to cronjobs, backups, and upgrades.
 - [MySQL Operator](https://www.presslabs.com/code/mysqloperator/) - takes care of all the database operations, from scaling and failovers to backups.
 Depending on your use-case, you can have one cluster per site or one cluster for multiple sites.
 - [Let's Encrypt Cert Manager](https://github.com/jetstack/cert-manager) - takes care of automatically generating TLS certifications and accommodate their renewal
-- [Nginx Operator](https://github.com/kubernetes/ingress-nginx) - manages all the NGINX instances that are user-facing
+- [NGINX Operator](https://github.com/kubernetes/ingress-nginx) - manages all the NGINX instances that are user-facing

 Going further, the data plane represents the actual pods running and its underlying storage.
 We recommend starting with [presslabs/stack-wordpress](https://github.com/presslabs/stack-wordpress), but we'll get further into the Runtime a little bit later, since it's tight with deployment.